Our vision is to restore and protect Coul Links in a way which is sustainable forever

 Initiatives to restore and protect Coul Links

-Mike Keiser, our golf course developer is renowned for his environmental credentials elsewhere in the world.
-He has committed, should the course go ahead, to fund and provide the manpower for a full, 21st century, Environmental Management Plan for Coul Links.
+The golf course developers have committed, should the course go ahead, to fund and provide the manpower for a full, 21st century, Environmental Management Plan for Coul Links.
 This means the less than 1% of the Loch Fleet SSSI affected by the golf course would fund the protection of almost the entire southern portion – about 25% of the total SSSI.

 Some of the first steps will be removal of many of the invasive species currently running riot and choking the links – including gorse, bracken, birch, rosebay willowherb, burnet rose and meadowsweet – and remediating important areas of dune heath.